RP01XXX/NewToolPendingName/README.md

 ### msspray.py

-# What is to come
-## Port/Protocol Enumeration and Attacks

-# Website Analysis
+# Discovery Step 5: Website Analysis
 - Note, this section will not use the full Web Application OWASP Top 10 list.
 That will be a seperate section/checklist.

 ## Google Dorking